lz-nsc/blog-en/source/_posts/Golang-Heap.md

 ### Fix

 `Fix` function of package heap can be used when one of the node’s value is changed.
-In this situation, we don’t need to use Init to rebuild the whole tree, we only need to move this value down/up in order to make the array satisfy the requirement again:
+In this situation, we don’t need to use Init to rebuild the whole tree, we only need to move this node down/up in order to make the array to meet the requirement again:

 ```go
 // Fix re-establishes the heap ordering after the element at index i has changed its value.